Do you want to learn how to paint with gouache?

 I hope you’ve enjoying learning how to paint with gouache!
 Remember that you can check out this blog post or my other blog posts by revisiting anytime to reaffirm what you have learnt and progress even more.

-Gouache is a wonderful painting medium, and once you get into it you can get rather addicting, because of it’s versatility, free-flowing and matte-like finish.
+Gouache is a wonderful painting medium.
+Once you get into it you can get rather addicting, because of it’s versatility, free-flowing and matte-like finish.
 Even though I’ve mentioned this briefly, it’s worth addressing again: make sure you’re having fun when learning how to paint with gouache, or any painting medium for that matter!
 If you’re not having fun and at least painting the things you want to paint, then you’re going to stop pretty quickly.
 Learning how to paint is tricky for anyone, and can make it doubly as hard if you’re not enjoying it.

 I’ll love to know how you have got on with your own gouache paintings!
 Be sure to ask me any questions below or share your own paintings – I would love to see them!